erinosb/chipSeqAutoAnalyzePipeline/README.md

 This is the basic pipeline I use for analyzing multiplexed ChIP-seq datasets

-There are two steps to execut in the analysis:
+There are two steps to execute in the analysis:

     chipSeqAnalyzeStep1.sh